StefanoJin/ElaboratoJin/test/lib/googletest/README.md

 these macros are named like `GTEST_XYZ` and you define them to either 1 or 0 to enable or disable a certain feature.

 We list the most frequently used macros below.
-For a complete list, see file [include/gtest/internal/gtest-port.h](include/gtest/internal/gtest-port.h).
+For a completed list, see file [include/gtest/internal/gtest-port.h](include/gtest/internal/gtest-port.h).

 ### Choosing a TR1 Tuple Library ###